vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 export default Blog
 ```

-The page must be pre-rendered (for SEO) and be very fast — `getStaticProps` generates HTML and JSON files, both of which can be cached by a CDN for performance.

 ## Using `getStaticProps` to fetch data from a CMS

 The following example shows how you can fetch a list of blog posts from a CMS.